 - Direct the teams to decide on a fun unit of measurement for their straw.
 For example, a commercial thermometer measures in degrees Celsius, Fahrenheit or Kelvin.
-Have the students develop their own temperature scale name, perhaps degrees Cyndi or temperature measured in silly spots.
+Have students develop their own temperature scale names, perhaps degrees Cyndi or temperature measured in silly spots.
 Direct students to record their temperature scale information on their worksheets.

 - Place the straw in the bottle and hold it at the neck of the bottle without letting it touch the bottom.

 - Use modeling clay to seal the neck of the bottle so the straw stays in place.
 The finished thermometer should look similar to the Figure 1 diagram.

 - Have students wrap their hands around the bottle and observe what happens to the mixture in the bottle.
 Direct students to record on their worksheets the thermometer reading using the numbers on their scales.
 For more dramatic results, place the thermometer in a tub of warm water.